 Loan Fraud Defense Attorneys in Los Angeles

 Thankfully, the attorneys at Werksman Jackson & Quinn LLP understand this struggle, and how best to combat loan fraud charges.
-If you or a love one have been accused of loan fraud, then you will need the best possible legal team to help you and your case.
+If you or a loved one has been accused of loan fraud, then you will need the best possible legal team to help you and your case.
 Contact us now at (213) 688-0460 and find out why we are considered some of the best criminal defense attorneys in California.

 Loan fraud covers a wide variety of crimes that deal with real estate such as misrepresentation, misstatement, and omission to the lender or underwriter.
 These acts are often done in order to get a better loan (or even a loan that you could never afford).
 Ultimately, there are many ways to commit loan and mortgage fraud.
 Some of the most common ways include: